iljapanic/iljapanic-me/_md/spoiled-milk.md

-The internship at Spoiled Milk was my first full-blown professional experience where I got introduced to the hectic and messy world of agency client work.
-I've primarily worked on transforming designs into HTML/CSS/JS templates.
-I've been one of the go-to-guys for much of ad-hoc front-end tasks; jumping back-and-forth between several projects a day, smashing bugs, fixing IE8 issues, and implementing new functionality.
-I also coded up a lot of “responsive” email templates, so I got to see how Web used to be made and learned to hate MS Outlook even more.
-Occasionally, I've designed some UI concepts and prototypes.
-I've worked on everything from an enterprise Web app to a startup teaser page.
+- first proper experience with the hectic world of agency client work
+- worked with clients in telecommunications, finance, startups, politics, & music
+- transforming designs into HTML/CSS/JS templates
+- go-to-guy for ad-hoc front-end tasks
+- a back-and-forth between projects over the course of a week
+- “responsive” email templates (learn how the Web used to be made)
+- implement new features, smash bugs, make IE8 behave, create sprites
+- UI concepts and prototypes (occasionally)